Bi-directional Digital Twin and Edge Computing in the Metaverse: Introduction

-\textbf{RQ3: How to ensure high and fair QoE in the Metaverse through the interplay between DTs, local DTECs, and global DTEC?} The Metaverse users can display fields of view (FOV) in virtual space by wearing lightweight devices such as head-mounted displays (HMDs).
+The Metaverse users can display fields of view (FOV) in virtual space by wearing lightweight devices such as head-mounted displays (HMDs).
 The MEC servers are capable of rendering the requested FOVs and streaming them to the users.
 The user's DT, hosted on the MEC server, is updated as the user's eye gaze and head rotation change.
 This DT also obtains other performance information (e.g., latency, visual quality) which defines the user's quality of experience (QoE).
 The local DTEC can then retrieve the performance information from the user's DT, and the state of communication and computing resources to make decisions.
-These decisions assist the MEC system in automatically adjusting the system settings (e.g., changing the frequency band or assigning more resources) to ensure high QoE.
-However, the dynamic edge network states (e.g., resource utilization and channel state) and network topology (e.g., handover across edge servers) impact the provision of continuous Metaverse services.
+These decisions assist the MEC system in automatically adjusting the system settings to ensure high QoE.
+However, the dynamic edge network states and network topology impact the provision of continuous Metaverse services.
 As such, a global DTEC is constructed on the cloud server to select the target MEC server for hosting the user's DT.
-This global DTEC retrieves information from local DTEC (e.g., network state and performance).
-It is also supported by a topology of the entire edge network and an ML-assisted model to make DT migration decisions.
+This global DTEC retrieves information from local DTEC.
+It is also supported by the entire edge network topology and an ML model to make DT migration decisions.